areyn77463/Street-Simulation/README.md

 # Street-Simulation
-This program simulates a street with a light that changes from red to green at a set interval.
-It is completely autonomous and has no user interface.
+This project involved creating a simulation of a street with a traffic light that changes from red to green at set intervals.
+The program is completely autonomous and does not have a user interface.

+During the course of this project, I gained valuable experience in:

+ - Checking for collisions
-While completing this project I learned how to check for collision and randomly generate "cars" when the desired number of cars had fallen.
+ - Randomly generating "cars" when the desired number of cars has been reached

+These skills will be useful in future projects and will help me to continue growing as a software developer.